Hoka One One Gaviota Review Facts

 This shoe is all about support and stability.
 Of course, it doesn’t matter if the upper of a shoe works security wonders if the outsole doesn’t provide the traction you need.
 Thankfully, the Hi-Abrasion rubber on the outsole of the Gaviota provides excellent traction.
 Lace these shoes up and don’t worry about slipping around on wet surfaces or losing your grip on sharp turns.

 The Gaviota is a support shoe, so it is designed more to stabilize and guide your foot than to give you free-range flexibility.
-However, the sole does have flex grooves cut into the outsole, which allow your foot to move more naturally as you walk and run.
+However, the sole does have flex grooves cut into the outsole, which allows your foot to move more naturally as you walk and run.
 For those with feet and ankle problems, this shoe strikes a good balance of support and flexibility.

 Stability in a shoe is one of the most important features.
 If a shoe doesn’t fit your foot correctly